OpenSDN-io/docs/contributing-to-opensdn/getting-started/getting-started-with-opensdn-development.rst

    "-s" option is needed to sign a commit with your own e-mail and digital signature.

-5. Push the locally committed changes up for review
+6. Push the locally committed changes up for review

    ::

       git review

-   In case of successfull execution of the command, you will see:
+   In case of successfull execution of the command, you will see in your terminal:

    ::

       remote: SUCCESS

 NOTE.
-If any of the steps above have raised questions, you can raise an issue on: https://where.to.raise.an.issue, contact the reponsible resp@opensdn.io or ask it using in Discord opensdn-discord.
+If any of the steps above have raised questions you can:

+* create an issue on in the community repository Ref3_;

+* discuss your question in the discussions section Ref4_;

+* or ask for help in Discord Ref5_ or in Telegram Ref6_.

 4. References
 -------------